Please note that Tapas no longer supports Internet Explorer.

 “Sounds good,” I said.
 And I meant it.

-He followed me when I walked to the guest room and stayed by the door when I walked in.
-“If you want to take a shower, there are clean towels on that drawer by the window.”
+“If you want to take a shower, there are clean towels in that drawer by the window,” he told me.

 “Thanks,” I said, suddenly realizing how bad I smelled.
 “I never showered after we left the gym yesterday.”